July 1922

 Abbott (2019), pg 413

-Pro-Treaty forces ambushed at Maryborough resulting in the deaths of Commandant-General McCurtain and Commandant Collison (the two main pro-Treaty officers in Laois-Offally) and Capt Gantly.
+Pro-Treaty forces ambushed near Maryborough (Portlaoise) resulting in the deaths of Commandant-General McCurtain and Commandant Collison (the two main pro-Treaty officers in Laois-Offally) and Captain Gantly.
 Twenty-four of the ambushers are captured.

 Hopkinson (1988), pg 157

 Pro-Treaty forces take Tubbercurry, Co Sligo.
 Last town in Sligo in anti-Treaty hands.
-Afterwards, anti-Treaty forces increasingly take to guerrilla tactics.
+Afterwards, anti-Treaty forces in Sligo increasingly take to guerrilla tactics.

 Farry (2012), pg 100